 I’m an optimist by nature.

-The companies and technologies that drive this age will focus on trends like 5G wireless networks, precision medicine, artificial intelligence, cloud computing, quantum computing, and the next generation of clean energy production – nuclear fusion.
+I’m referring to technologies like 5G wireless networks, precision medicine, artificial intelligence, cloud computing, quantum computing, and the next generation of clean energy production – nuclear fusion.

 This splintering will send a small segment of the tech world – one that was largely ignored until the pandemic – much higher.